 BMW motorcycle clutch adjustment for the pre-1981 clutch

-First off, let’s understand that both the top adjustment (hand lever) and the lower adjustment at the transmission do exactly the same thing, as far as adjustment goes.
-The lower one is “gross” and the upper one is “fine”.
+First off, let’s understand that both the top adjustment (hand lever) and the lower adjustment at the transmission do the same thing, as far as the adjustment goes.
+The lower one is “gross,” and the upper one is “fine.”
 One turn on the bottom is about equal to 6 turns on the top.

 Because BMW used a couple of variations in clutch parts, they ended up with a few different traits.
 This simple method takes them into account.

-1. When all is said and done, one “should” have the upper adjustment “out” about 2-3 turns as shown in photo #41.
+1. One “should” have the upper adjustment “out” about 2-3 turns, as shown in photo #41.
 This allows one to easily “run it in” a couple of threads to free up the adjustment for a really hot run when the clutch heats up a bit.
-This does not happen to all BMW clutches or all hard riding, but it does happen to some and I allow for it.
+This does not happen to all BMW clutches or all hard riding.
+It does happen to some, and I allow for it.
 I suggest that you do too.
 This way, you have an adjustment in both directions at your fingertips.

-2. Once the upper adjustment is set, then finish with the lower one.
+2. Once the upper adjustment has been set, then finish with the lower one.
 Run it in by hand until you feel some resistance and then lock it down with the nut.
 You may need to hold the bolt with a wrench while tightening the lock nut.

 You may need to go back and make a small adjustment to get it right.
 See the previous two photos above.

 A properly operating BMW motorcycle clutch will not start to engage until the hand lever is out past 1/2 way.
-The length of travel where it starts to engage and finishes is very small and about 3/4 of the way out.
+The length of travel where it starts to engage and finishes is minimal and about 3/4 of the way out.
 THAT IS NORMAL.

 Improving the very “hard to pull” /6 BMW motorcycle clutch lever.

 This mod will work on just about any BMW.
 I did the same thing on my VW powered BMW in 1967.
-In 1974, with the advent of the /6, BMW’s clutch pull was excessive, to say the least.
+In 1974, with the advent of the /6, BMW’s clutch pull was excessive.
 Vech at Bench Mark Works has a good solution.